 The council works with governments, organizations, businesses and individuals to inform and educate stakeholders about the biology of the lake and the issues affecting the watershed and lake.
 It sponsors and coordinates programs and activities that gather information about the biology and use of the watershed and that improve the health and viability of the lake.

 If you wish to report an abuse of public land (dumping of garbage, habitat destruction, unauthorized trails, etc.), phone the Report-A-Poacher 24-hour hotline at 1-800-642-3800.
 A Fish and Wildlife Officer will record your complaint and direct it to the appropriate authority.
+If your report is not an emergency situation, you can also file a report on line.

 If you are concerned about the health of Wabamun Lake, consider becoming a member of the WWMC.
 It’s free and you will receive periodic e-mails about what’s going on in the watershed and how you can help.